SETI/rms-tools/cspyce/AAREADME.txt

   and either raise an error or return a flag, the "_vector" suffix comes before "_error".

-ARRAYS: An optional import allows the spyce module to support multidimensional
+ARRAYS: An optional import allows the cspyce module to support multidimensional
 arrays:

-import spyce
+import cspyce
-import spyce.arrays
+import cspyce.arrays

 The latter import creates a new function in which the suffix "_array" replaces "_vector" for every vectorized function.
 Whereas _vector function support only